Chit132/abyss-overlay/README.md

-# 𝗔𝗯𝘆𝘀𝘀 𝗢𝘃𝗲𝗿𝗹𝗮𝘆 𝘃𝟭.𝟬.𝟬 ✧
+# 𝗔𝗯𝘆𝘀𝘀 𝗢𝘃𝗲𝗿𝗹𝗮𝘆 𝘃𝟭.𝟬.𝟭 ✧

 ## Recommended Usage
 Open the overlay and put it on either the top left or top right of your screen.
 Select your client.
 Adjust any settings you want.
 Make sure to run `/who` in lobby when not all players in the lobby are registered in the overlay.
-Leave the rest up to the overlay :)
+Leave the rest up to the overlay :) (Minecraft has to be in windowed as full screen is not supported yet)

 ## Features
 - Shows stats of players in your lobby in seconds
+- Shows party stats
+- Shows stats of anyone that calls your name in lobby with an option to turn it on or off
 - Resizable, movable, and minimizable
 - Works with most clients: Badlion, Lunar, PvPLounge, Labymod, Vanilla, Forge
 - Sends you a notification when game starts so you do not miss out if you are tabbed out